 11 | Life-size Bronz Fonz

-Over the years Happy Days and this king of cool ~ Fonzie became a household name.
+Over the years, Happy Days and this king of cool ~ Fonzie became a household name.
 Many first heard of the city of Milwaukee thanks to Happy Days.
-It’s only fitting that Visit Milwaukee set out to have a life-size bronze statue of the Fonz constructed for all to see and stop to get their own selfie take with.
+It only fits that Visit Milwaukee set out to have a life-size bronze statue of the Fonz constructed for all to see and stop to get their own selfie to take with.

 12 | Hamburger Charlie

-Seymour, Wisconsin ~ This little town may not agree with Google when it comes to who really invented the hamburger.
+Seymour, Wisconsin ~ This little town may disagree with Google when it comes to who really invented the hamburger.
 And to show that a giant statue of Hamburger Charlie stands tall and proud in their downtown.

 13 | Al Johnson’s Goats

 Sister Bay, Wisconsin ~ So what is so special about Al Johnson’s goats?
-These goats spend their entire day grazing on the grass-covered roof of Al Johnson’s Swedish Restaurant in Door County Wisconsin.
+These goats spend their entire day grazing on Al Johnson’s Swedish Restaurant’s grass-covered roof in Door County, Wisconsin.
 This grassy roof and those goats have drawn tourists and locals for years.

 14 | Schoolhouse Beach

-Washington Island, Wisconsin ~ Schoolhouse Beach is one of 5 unusual places in the world that is not covered in sand, instead, its beache is covered with perfectly smooth stones.
+Washington Island, Wisconsin ~ Schoolhouse Beach is one of 5 unusual places in the world that is not covered in sand.
+Instead, its beach is covered with perfectly smooth stones.
 This natural wonder offers its visitors a unique experience, beautiful coastline, swimming, diving, and rafting.
 And plenty of sunshine for a picnic.

-The smooth limestone rock were glacier-polished over thousands of years and are each small geological treasures.
+The smooth limestone rock was glacier-polished over thousands of years and are small geological treasures.
 In fact, souvenir hunters have carried off so many of the rocks that there is now a steep fine for removing one.

-Although the stones are round and massaging on your feet, be sure to bring your flip flops of aqua-socks, walking on the rock can take its tole on your feet
+Although the stones are round and massaging on your feet, be sure to bring your flip flops of aqua-socks.
+Walking on the rock can take its toll on your feet.

 15 | Doc’s Harley Davidson

-Shawno, Wisconsin ~ Doc’s Harley Davidson is one very unusual place.
-It is not your everyday Harley Davidson Showroom, and is a very different experience than visiting the Harley Davidson Museum in Milwaukee.
+Shawano, Wisconsin ~ Doc’s Harley Davidson is one very unusual place.
+It is not your everyday Harley Davidson Showroom and is a very different experience than visiting the Harley Davidson Museum in Milwaukee.

-Driving into the parking lot of Doc’s you just know this is going to be an adventure.
+Driving into the parking lot of Doc’s, you know this is going to be an adventure.
 At Doc’s, you can shop for a new bike, look at used Harley Davidson, shop for Harley Davidson gear, get your bike repaired, and even get a bite to eat.

-In addition to that these very unique things can be seen at Doc:
+In addition to that, these unique things can be seen at Doc: